 - perform a task in the background, e.g., creating a document, calculating, etc.

 - Result nodes, either default Results or Redirect Results, to conclude your module and close and log the end user session.
+(Redirect results are available in Input modules only.)

 - Transitions, to connect the different nodes and build paths through your module.
 Equip your transitions with conditions to make the end users’ path through the module dependent on their answers.